victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

 - It supports screenshots, web clippings, handrawn math and figures, and pdf printouts.
 - The user interface makes it quick to access everything.
 - I can include hand-drawn notes on how papers are related
+- The search is good

 Bad:

 - It's a proprietary, complex file format
+- The notes can only be in one category, instead of a tag-based system where it could be in multiple
 - My notes on a paper should ideally be with the paper
+- Slow to load and crashes from time to time

 ## Links